Scholarship Entry Rules

 No payment will be granted until Teacher.org is able to verify with the winner's institution that all college/university enrollment information (including GPA) is accurate.
 Winner will be required to submit an official transcript to Teacher.org.
 Teacher.org may, in its sole discretion, decline to award payment of the scholarship in the case of a winner's failure to provide information in a timely fashion if requested by Teacher.org or the institution, or if the student's enrollment lapses for any reason.

 PAYMENT DIRECTIONS: Teacher.org will pay the Scholarship Award directly to winner in one lump sum.
 Teacher.org has the sole discretion and final word over the timing and manner of any scholarship payments.
-Winners will be responsible for providing a letter of acceptance or enrollment from the college or university where the Scholarship Award will be directed.
+Winners will be responsible for providing a letter of acceptance or enrollment from the college or university where the Scholarship Award will be directed, and a signed statement that funds will be used to offset the cost of their eligible college education (tuition, fees, books, supplies, equipment, and/or room & board).
 Teacher.org has the sole discretion and final word on any issues that may arise around a winner's eligibility.

 CONDUCT: By registering for this Contest, entrants agree to be bound by these Official Rules and the decisions of Teacher.org and the judges that shall be final and binding in all respects.
 These Official Rules are accessible throughout the Contest Period.
 Failure to comply with these Official Rules may result in disqualification.
 Teacher.org reserves the right at its sole discretion to disqualify any individual suspected of tampering with the entry process or the operation of the Contest; or to be acting in any manner deemed by Teacher.org to be in violation of the Official Rules; or to be acting in any manner deemed by Teacher.org to be unsportsmanlike or disruptive, or with intent to annoy, abuse, threaten or harass any other person.
 CAUTION: ANY ATTEMPT BY A USER OR ENTRANT OR ANY OTHER INDIVIDUAL TO DELIBERATELY DAMAGE ANY WEB SITE OR UNDERMINE THE LEGITIMATE OPERATION OF THE CONTEST IS A VIOLATION OF CRIMINAL AND CIVIL LAWS AND SHOULD SUCH AN ATTEMPT BE MADE, TEACHER.ORG RESERVES THE RIGHT TO SEEK DAMAGES AND COSTS (INCLUDING WITHOUT LIMITATION, ATTORNEYS' FEES) FROM ANY SUCH PERSON TO THE FULLEST EXTENT PERMITTED BY LAW.